 What about subscription plan limits?Your subscription plan limits for content items and assets count only for the environment with the largest number of content items and assets.
 Bandwidth and API calls count for all environments.

-Please note that you can't use a custom asset domain together with the environment swap feature.
-That's because, after each swap, it'd be necessary to set up new HTTPS certificates.
+Avoid environment swap with custom asset domainsA custom asset domain is tied to a specific environment, regardless of whether the environment is marked as production.
+This means you can’t use a custom asset domain with the environment swap.
+After each swap, it'd be necessary to set up new HTTPS certificates.